Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 cd Matrix_Transposition
 ls
 ```
-With you have any problem with scp, try to install it with brew or verify the content of the three variables running:
+If you have any problem with scp, try to install it with brew or verify the content of the three variables running:
 ```bash
 echo $local_path
 echo $cluster_mail